ekoret/wordpress-docker-dev/README.md

 - Create CRON job to create SQL dumps
 - Create script to create a SQL dump when the container stops/shuts down
-- Run install command when wpcli container starts to skip installation process
+- ~~Run install command when wpcli container starts to skip installation process~~
 - Ensure plugins can write to wp-content/uploads. ex. woocommerce logs
-- Create a separate database container to handle tests in Docker instead of local
+- ~~Create a separate database container to handle tests in Docker instead of local~~
 - Format commands in README better
-- Add docs for install script
+- ~~Add docs for install script~~
+- Create script to run tests
+  - Start containers
+  - Install dependencies
+  - Run tests and output results
+  - Stop and remove containers